 You can also earn points from any flights you take with Southwest.
 Keep in mind that they award miles based on your fare, not the distance traveled, so more expensive Business Select fares will mean more miles in your account.

 Southwest Airlines’ travel partners are also an easy way to earn, though not all of them are eligible.
 For example, the points you collect from the Southwest shopping and dining portals count toward the 125,000 points, but transfers from Ultimate Rewards (if you also have the Chase Sapphire Preferred) don’t.

-Purchased points, points transferred between members, points converted from a hotel and car loyalty programs, and e-Rewards, e-Miles, Valued Opinions and Diners Club points don’t count.
-Points earned from program enrollment, Tier bonuses, flight bonus points, and partner bonus points do not qualify as Companion Pass qualifying points.
+Purchased points, points transferred between members, points converted from hotel and car loyalty programs, and e-Rewards, e-Miles, Valued Opinions, and Diners Club points don’t count.
+Points earned from program enrollment, Tier bonuses, flight bonus points, and partner bonus points do not qualify as Southwest Companion Pass® qualifying points.

 How to redeem the Southwest Companion Pass

 Once you’ve earned the pass, the question becomes, how do you redeem it?
 First, you must log in to your Rapid Rewards account and designate an individual as your companion.
 They will get a special Companion Pass card.
 You can even change who your designated companion is up to three times per calendar year if necessary.

 After you’ve designated your companion, you must book your flight first.
 Then go to the My Trips page in your account, find your flights, and select Add Companion.
 Review the flight information and click Purchase to complete the reservation.
 That’s all there is to it!
 Remember, you can pay in cash or points for the initial member fare.